 Passwd: password updated successfully

-Use the new password with the root user when connecting to your server.
+Use the new password with the root user when you connect to your server.

-The next article will show you how to use Rescue Mode to connect to your Cloud Server.
-This is useful when performing troubleshooting and when your server becomes unresponsive.
+The next article shows you how to use Rescue Mode to connect to your cloud server, which is useful when you are performing troubleshooting and when your server becomes unresponsive.

 © 2011-2013 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License